 This ritual can be used for good or ill, however, since an extended, wide-spread rain will cause flooding, mudslides and damage to structures.
 For every 50 Ritual Points past the required 100, the rain continues an additional day.

 Spawn Undead

 Target Creature Ritual Points 75 Requirements Wealth, Mana

-Spawning undead is considered a taboo practice nearly everywhere.
 Through the power of the Binding Ritual, the mage junctions an elemental to a humanoid body.
 Each different kind of elemental produces a unique type of undead.